kaaniboy/gsheetsdb/README.md

 ![Tests](https://github.com/kaaniboy/gsheetsdb/workflows/Tests/badge.svg)

-A JavaScript library for interacting with a Google Sheets spreadsheet as if it were a relational database, supporting complex queries with aggregate functions and joins.
+A TypeScript/JavaScript library for interacting with a Google Sheets spreadsheet as if it were a relational database, supporting complex queries with aggregate functions and joins.
 Ideal for static websites that need to display dynamic data.

 ## Installation